-At it’s core writing copy for SEO can be done in four steps:
+At its core writing copy for SEO can be done in four steps:

 - Keyword research – if you want people to be able to find your content, you first need to figure out what it is that you want to get found on.
 If you do the research for quality keywords at the start, you can start to produce content that you know people are looking for.

-- Keyword optimisation – Now that you know what words, or combination of words work best for your company, you can start to figure out where and how to use these keywords in your content.
+- Keyword optimisation – Now that you know what words or combination of words work best for your company, you can start to figure out where and how to use these keywords in your content.

-- Content organisation – Even though you want to include the keywords into your content, you just don’t want to stuff your entire piece with the same keywords.
+- Content organisation – Even though you want to include the keywords in your content, you just don’t want to stuff your entire piece with the same keywords.
 A good piece of content is organised in a logical way.
 This will help the robots to better understand what the content is about and next to that it will also help your visitors to consume the content better and as a result stay longer on your site.

 - Content promotion – Content creation is only half the battle – the rest is gaining notice.
 After you published your new piece, be sure to promote and share it on different places to build visibility and backlinks.